msande84/msande84.github.io/docs/03-BOM/BOM.md

 ## Overview
 Here is my Bill of Materials.
 I ended up using the same parts as listed in the component selection.
 I also included fuses.

-## Bill of Materials Example (as Image)
+## Bill of Materials
 ![](BOM.png){style width: "2000"}
 **Figure 2:** Bill of Materials as a screenshot.

-As you can see, the text can be difficult to read without opening the image.
+Click on the image to enlarge it for easier viewing.

 You can download the Bill of Materials [*here*](BillofMaterials.xlsx)